brunotrevizan/wex/README.md

 The unit tests and integration tests are written using JUnit and Mockito.

+The project also runs with Nginx to handle port forwarding and load balancing.

 ## Nginx Configuration

 The application is set up to use Nginx as a reverse proxy to forward requests to the backend service.
 Below is a brief explanation of the Nginx configuration used in this project.